dockerbuild-info/dockerbuild.info/_posts/2014-10-26-blogging-with-jekyll-and-docker.md

 needed to move my blog into docker.
 All my blogs and other static sites are written using [jekyll][].
 Jekyll is great for generating static sites.
 It has one serious downside: it's distributed as a ruby gems.
-Rubygems (and any other packaging system for an interperted language) buts a burden on the consumer to maintain that stack on their computer.
-These stacks (ruby in praticular) can be quite finicky.
+Rubygems (and any other packaging system for an interpreted language) buts a burden on the consumer to maintain that stack on their computer.
+These stacks (ruby in particular) can be quite finicky.
 Luckily, we have docker!
 It's straight forward to build an image that mimics the jekyll executable.